 This is all about location and service!
 The Meritus Pelangi Beach Resort & Spa is located just 15-minutes from the airport and it is right on Chenang Beach.
 They have an open air lobby, where you will be greeted upon your arrival.
 Their check in process is very efficient and you can enjoy a complimentary drink while they get your keys.

-1 Great Place to Eat: Seashells
+1 Great Place to Eat in Langkawi with Kids: Seashells

 Seashells is located on Chenang Beach, just across from the Meritus Pelangi Beach Resort & Spa.
 The food is a local Malay menu and it is absolutely delicious, but the ambiance is to die for.
 They have a unique setting where you will eat at your own private palapa, above the rice paddies.
 They have a raised sidewalk leading out to the palapas and it is as if you are floating.
 The kids will be very excited about this meal, no doubt.